 The emphasis will be on hands-on introductions, conceptual decisions, live demos, or comparisons of different techniques.
 Presentations simply promoting a product or individual company will not be allowed.

 Please send a target-group-specific, precise and concise abstract (400-700 characters) of your proposed presentation.
 To help us assess your proposals, please list some keywords (e.g. your main topic, the tools you use, etc.), and include one sentence describing what your audience should already know and one sentence stating what they can expect to learn during the talk.
-The deadline for submissions is October 25, 2019.
-The complete schedule will be available online in late November/early December.
+The deadline for submissions is November 12, 2019.
+The complete schedule will be available online in early December.

 If you’re short on speaking experience and need help with your proposal, we’re happy to assist you via email.
 Just contact us and we’ll figure it out together.

 To secure objectivity, the review process is anonymised, which means that the editorial board doesn’t know a proposer’s name or company while discussing an entry.
 Talks with the sole purpose of marketing your product aren’t eligible for the review process and you should contact our sponsorship team.